Santa Clarita Diet: Complete Story and Character Guide

 Season 2 expands the mythology.
 Sheila and Joel learn there are other zombies (or "undead" as they prefer), and that the condition may be linked to a centuries-old Serbian "heartworm" serpent that crawls into people's mouths.
 Joel becomes more desperate to find a cure, while Sheila embraces her new existence — she's happier, healthier, and more confident than she ever was alive.

 The season introduces Mr. Ball Legs, a bizarre sentient parasite that emerges from a victim's body and provides cryptic guidance.
 Joel investigates the source of the zombie condition, leading him to a cult-like compound where followers eat raw meat waiting for transcendence.
+According to ScreenRant, the Season 2 expansion of the mythology was praised by critics for deepening the show's world without losing its comedic edge.
 The season ends with Joel being kidnapped by the cult, and Sheila going on a rampage to rescue him.

 Season 3

 The season builds to a climax where Joel — who has spent three seasons caring for Sheila — is shot by a rival undead hunter and killed.
 In the final moments, Sheila is cradling his body when Joel's eyes snap open.
 He is undead.
 The show was setting up a complete role reversal for Season 4: Joel as the zombie, Sheila as the caretaker.
-We'll never see it.
+Creator Victor Fresco confirmed this plan in interviews after the cancellation, noting that the reversal would have allowed the show to explore familiar themes from a fresh perspective.

 Character Guide